 - All employers have different policies regarding call-back expenses; do not make any assumptions about their expense policies.
 The first rule in dealing with expenses is to ask.

-A thank you letter is a must following a call-back interview, and you should not wait a few days to send it.
+A thank you note is a must following a call-back interview, and you should not wait a few days to send it.
 Send it within 24 hours after you have been interviewed.
-Letters sent via regular mail or e-mail are both acceptable.
+Notes sent via regular mail or e-mail are both acceptable.
 In large structured recruitment offices, files are kept on each applicant and anyone having contact with you is requested to put copies of correspondence in your file.
-Under the circumstances, the same letter addressed to each interviewer does not make sense.
-It is recommended that you send a thank you letter to each person that participated in the interview.
+Under the circumstances, the same note addressed to each interviewer does not make sense.
+It is recommended that you send a thank you note to each person that participated in the interview.

 You should address your thank you letter to: